What is an IBCLC?

 How Partners Can Help

 Support for mothers while they work to get breastfeeding established is vitally important.
 A supportive partner will reduce her stress and anxiety.
 Remember to keep life simple, to avoid exhaustion.
 To get more rest, limit visitors in the beginning (unless they agree to cook and clean!).
-Keeping mother well-nourished, well-rested, and in skin-to-skin contact with her baby will help her make more milk and improve breastfeeding.
+Keeping mother well-nourished and well-rested will help her make more milk and improve breastfeeding.

 For more suggestions on how your spouse, partner, family and friends can help, read How to Support Your Breastfeeding Partner by Cody Harris.

 In the Community

 Attending breastfeeding groups in community clinics and through local organizations can be helpful while you are learning to breastfeed and adjusting to parenthood.
 Other breastfeeding mothers can be a great source of support.
 Parents can also share tips and offer encouragement.
-Many groups meet weekly and require registration in advance, but some are drop-in, and most request a small donation or fee to attend.
+Many groups meet weekly and require registration in advance, but some are drop-in.
+For now, most groups are meeting only virtually.

 Local breastfeeding groups in the San Francisco Bay Area: